 It is found that the company was employing about 3000 employees on an average.
-An employer is legally liable to pay contribution to ESI fund for all workmen whether contract labour or casual/temporary or permanent employee, therefore, mere recording of the name of the applicant in the ESIC records does not make him a permanent employee.
-Exhibit-3 are the xerox copies of nine payslips in total two of which are totally illegible and two appear to be in the name of Maidul Has.
-The payslips in the name of Maidul Has certainly relate to the period prior to the correction in ESIC record.
-The pay slips in the name of the applicant are quite obscure and only four of them appear to be of different dates in the year 2002.
-The copies of the salary slips (exhibit-3) can hardly be relied upon to conclude that the applicant worked for 240 days during the period of 12 months preceding 08.10.2002.
+An employer is legally liable to pay contribution to ESI fund for all the workmen whether contract labour or casual/temporary or permanent employee, therefore, mere recording of the name of the applicant in the ESIC records does not make him a permanent employee.
+Two pay slips dated 14.07.2002 and 21.04.2002 showing wages earned as Rs.
+1050/- and Rs 840/- (Exhibit-3 Series) in filed by the applicant can hardly be relied upon to conclude that the applicant worked for 240 days during the period of 12 months preceding 08.10.2002.
 No other document has been produced by the applicant to establish his plea.
 In view of the facts and circumstances and the materials on record I am constrained to find that the applicant has failed to prove that he was a permanent employee of the company.

 Now, we find from the written statement of the company and the evidence of OPW1 that one Sk.
 Moymur, against whom similar allegations of impersonation have been made, was given the status of special budli with guaranteed employment in the mill for 220 days in a year and he was recognized as such by the company.
-Applying the principles of natural justice and rule of parity the applicant who is similarly circumstanced and has served the company for a long period of time must be held to be a special budli having guaranteed right of employment for 220 days in a year.
-Thus, the applicant is held to be a special budli worker of the company.
+Applying the principles of natural justice and rule of parity the applicant, who is similarly circumstanced and has served the company for a long period of time, must be held to be a special budli having guaranteed right of employment for 220 days in a year.
+Thus, the applicant is held to be a special budli worker of the company since 08.01.1998 when the company wrote letter to ESIC for changing the name of the applicant in ESIC record.